Civic

 Civic features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Civic, as per the latest Census, all dwellings were categorized as 'other', including semi-detached homes, apartments, and other types, contrasting with Australian Capital Territory's 39.3% houses and 60.7% other dwellings.
+Civic's dwelling structure, as per the latest Census, was 0.0% houses and 100.0% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Australian Capital Territory's 39.3% houses and 60.7% other dwellings.
 Home ownership in Civic stood at 15.8%, with mortgaged dwellings at 21.4% and rented ones at 62.8%.
-The median monthly mortgage repayment was $1,950, lower than the Australian Capital Territory average of $2,080.
-Meanwhile, the median weekly rent was $550, higher than the Australian Capital Territory figure of $476.
-Nationally, Civic's mortgage repayments were higher at $1,950 compared to the Australian average of $1,863, while rents were substantially higher at $550 versus the national figure of $375.
+The median monthly mortgage repayment was $1,950, lower than the Australian Capital Territory average of $2,080, while the median weekly rent figure was $550, compared to Australian Capital Territory's $476.
+Nationally, Civic's mortgage repayments were higher at $1,950 versus Australia's average of $1,863, and rents were substantially higher at $550 compared to the national figure of $375.

 Frequently Asked Questions - Housing